Frequently Asked Questions

 What is Level Term Life Insurance?

-Combined with its exclusive group rates for physicians and high benefit amounts, this coverage is a great way to protect your loved ones if something should happen to you.
+Combined with its exclusive group rates for physicians and high benefit amounts, this plan is a great way to help protect your loved ones if something should happen to you.

 I already have coverage through my employer.
 Do I still need this insurance?